Occlusion: Orthopedic Perspectives

 Mandibular bracing is so frequent and forceful that it shapes a central portion of the occlusal table to serve as the close packed position of the maxillo-mandibular joint.
 Teeth that receive large compressive forces intrude.
 Teeth that receive less compressive forces than their inherent eruptive force extrude.
 By this process, functional forces shape the occlusal table like tamping down bricks in sand until they create an almost perfect fit between the inferior component (the mandibular dentition) and the superior component (the maxillary dentition).

-The resultant mandibular bracing platform is commonly referred to by its dental characteristics, - intercuspal position (ICP) or maximal intercuspation (MI); but functionally it is most accurately described as a habitual mandibular bracing area (HMBA).
-It functions as a platform for receiving mandibular bracing.
+The close packed position of the maxillo-mandibular joint that results from this process is commonly referred to by its dental characteristics, - intercuspal position (ICP) or maximal intercuspation (MI); but functionally it is most accurately described as a habitual mandibular bracing area (HMBA).
+It is a platform that receives mandibular bracing.
 The word habitual is included, because some people also use other platforms (dual bite).
 The word area is used, rather than the word position, because the HMBA allows the mandible to move around horizontally at least a small distance before encountering an increase in vertical dimension.

 Such transverse (horizontal) freedom of mandibular movement is a hallmark feature of mammalian mastication.
 In reptiles, any transverse mandibular movement threatens to break off teeth; therefore the mandible is moved straight up and down, and food is just torn off and swallowed – it is not really chewed.
-Even the teeth that do not break off are continually dulled from abrasion and thus require continuous replacement.
-The evolutionary breakthrough that gave rise to the age of mammals was the development of temporomandibular joints which allow transverse mandibular movements, which create gliding tooth contacts, which create attrition, which can create and maintain a pattern of wear facets bordered by edges that stay sharp in spite of abrasion.
+Because the teeth are continually dulled by abrasion, they require continuous replacement anyway.
+The evolutionary breakthrough that gave rise to the age of mammals was the development of temporomandibular joints (TMJs) which allow transverse mandibular movements, which create gliding tooth contacts, which create attrition, which can create and maintain a pattern of wear facets bordered by edges that stay sharp in spite of abrasion.
 The closely fitting facets form effective crushing surfaces, and the edges of the facets retain their cutting ability.
-The presence of wear facets on the teeth is considered the best indicator of the transition to mammals in the archeological record.
+The presence of such wear facets is considered the best indicator of the transition to mammals in the archeological record.

 This formula for lifelong effective mastication based on transverse mandibular movement works for all different types of mammalian masticatory systems.
 In carnivores, the facets are vertically oriented, and a small transverse component of mandibular movement (about 5 mm in tigers) keeps the teeth sharp by working them together like shears.
 In herbivores, the facets are horizontally oriented, and wide lateral mandibular movements grind food like a mortar and pestle.
 In rodents, long antero-posterior mandibular movements allow gnawing at the incisors alternating with power-crushing at the molars.

 In hominids, all these different chewing components were combined to produce a highly adaptable hybrid masticatory system with transverse freedom of movement provided by the articular disks and with the jaw muscles centered over the bolus for power and oriented in all directions for control.
-Generally the masticatory system transitioned from more carnivorous features in youth to more herbivorous features in late adulthood.
+The new masticatory system usually transitioned from more carnivorous features in youth to more herbivorous features in late adulthood, giving it efficiency and longevity.

 The HMBA also had to be wide enough to accommodate a twisting of the mandible in power-crushing.
 During this final phase of the masticatory stroke, as the mandible moves from a lateral position into and through the HMBA, it also rotates around a vertical axis passing generally through the bolus powered by a force couple consisting of the working side superior lateral pterygoid and balancing side posterior temporalis muscles.
 This twisting of the mandible on top of the bolus helps crush it like crushing out a cigarette butt with the ball of the foot.